SmartControllerJS/Coin-Chaser/Documentation/timelog.md

 * *1 hour* Built 'Test Unity Project' game into a WebGL format
 * *.5 hour* Pushed test project to GitHub to test its use on GitHub pages
 * *.5 hour* Asked Emma (peer) if she could lead me through the SmartController library in an online meeting before Friday

+### 18 Nov 2021
+* *2 hours* Meeting with Emma, encountered serious issues with importing SmartController Library into Unity
+* *3 hours* Debugging issues with importing but no success.
+Have to rethink strategy for importing library.

+### 19 Nov 2021
+* *1 hour* Meeting with Supervisor and peers.
+Supervisor suggested researching about multiplayer functionality in Unity to see if that is a suitable strategy

+## Week 10

+### 22 Nov 2021
+* *5 hours* Research into Unity multiplayer.
+Found two methods and plan to apply most applicable one that may enable networking and multiplayer

+### 24 Nov 2021
+* *2 hours* Applied multiplayer functionality to Unity.
+Planning to test with JavaScript later for library.

+## Week 11

+### 30 Nov 2021
+* *3 hours* Tried multiplayer with SmartController library.
+Still issue with importing SmartController library, debugging did not help.
+Might be issues with some other packages called by the library.

+### 1 Dec 2021
+* *0.5 hours* Messaged supervisor about unwell family member and possible slow progree over this week.

+## Week 12

+### 8 Dec 2021
+* *1 hour* Scheduled meeting with supervisor to make him aware of death of close family member and discussed previously affected progress over the past few weeks.
+Supervisor allowed delay of Status Report until Jan 10th 2022.
+* *1 hour* Revised plan and project documentation

+### 10 Dec 2021
+* *1.5 hours* Weekly meeting with supervisor and peers.
+Discussed expected state for before 14 Jan 2022.

+## Week 13

+### 16 Dec 2021
+* *3 hours* Continued to debug multiplayer functionality with the library to see if I could find the package causing the bug.
+No success.
+Have to re-think approach.
+* *0.5 hour* Created two branches on GitHub.
+One for the game with Unity multiplayer functionality, and one without.
+Will work on one without in early January.

+## Week 15

+### 2 Jan 2022
+* *1 hour* Mass update of timelog to add December work.
+* *2 hours* Planned new approach to Unity implementation.
+Will try to see if Unity on webpage works with HTML buttons first.

+## Week 16

+### 3 Jan 2022
+* **

+### 4 Jan 2022
+* **